cap-collectif/consultation-gouv-fr-deployment-api/README.md

  * [see the *platform*'s API definition](http://editor.swagger.io/#/?import=https://raw.githubusercontent.com/cap-collectif/consultation-gouv-fr-deployment-api/master/platform.swagger.yml) ;

 You may generate implementations of both APIs clients in various languages by using the [Swagger codegen](https://github.com/swagger-api/swagger-codegen) tool.

-## Provider referencing requirements

-In order to reference a *provider*, the *platform* requires several informations:

- * `api endpoint`: API domain and path ;
- * does the *provider* support custom email-senders? (à la "XYZ@exampleXYZ123.consultation.gouv.fr") If yes:
-   * SPF: the *platform* could either completely use the *provider*'s SPF entries (`v=spf1 redirect=sample.cap-collectif.com`) or choose to include its rules (`v=spf1 include:sample.cap-collectif.com -all`).
-The latter could allow more flexibility to the *platform* but may have some readibility downsides ;
-   * DKIM: this entry can only be added using informations given by the *provider* once the initial deployment has been done (the *provider* may use third-party mailing services).
-There is no good solution for this, except maybe allowing the *providers* to change their SPF and DKIM entries through a platform-exposed API.
- * what must be the `CNAME` target for the test-domains used for this *provider*?

-## Questions / topics to tacle / @TODO

- * how to handle DNS load balancing accross several CNAMEs?
- * error samples
- * logging and auditing?
- * DKIM

 ## Contributing